rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudfiles-cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Cloud Files and CLIs: swift and swiftly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To interact with Cloud Files at the command line, you can use Rackspace CLI (rack), tools created specifically for the purpose of interacting with OpenStack based clouds (nova, swift, and swiftly) or general-purpose tools (cURL).
+To interact with Cloud Block Storage at the command line, you can use tools created specifically for the purpose of interacting with OpenStack-based clouds, such as Rackspace CLI (rack), swift, and swiftly, or general-purpose tools (cURL).

-Because Cloud Servers and Cloud Files work so closely together, the command-line tools that work well with Cloud Servers also work well with Cloud Files.

-You can read about these as a group at :ref:`cloudservers-cli` or you can go directly to the tool that interests you:
+For more information about these tools, see the following
+resources:

 * :ref:`rack`
-* :ref:`nova`
-* :ref:`supernova`
+* :ref:`swift`
-* :ref:`curl`
+* :ref:`swiftly`

-You can also use the :ref:`swift` or :ref:`swiftly`, focused on Cloud Files.

-In working with Cloud Files, you might find that you need to use nova for some functions and swift for others.
-You should install them both.

-Alternatively, Rackspace CLI works with most functions without having to switch clients.

 Before you can use one of these tools, you must install a local (client) copy.
 The installation procedure varies for each